Mike Mularkey: Concordia University-St. Paul, Minnesota

-Mularkey was given his first coaching position as an offensive/defensive line coach at Concordia University in St. Paul Minnesota for the 1993–94 season.
-He worked under head coach Tom Cross.
+Mularkey was given his first coaching position as an offensive/defensive line coach at Concordia University in St. Paul Minnesota for the 1993–94 season, working under head coach Tom Cross.
 Mularkey held the offensive/defensive lineman coaching position for one season.

 Tampa Bay Buccaneers

 Mularkey started his NFL coaching career in 1994 with the Tampa Bay Buccaneers as a quality control coach for both the offense and defense.
-In 1995, he was promoted to tight ends coach and held the position for one season.
+In 1995, Mularkey was promoted to tight ends coach and held the position for one season.

 Pittsburgh Steelers

 Mularkey was hired as the Steelers' tight ends coach in 1996 and held the position until the end of the 2000 season, when he replaced Kevin Gilbride as the team's offensive coordinator.
-He has a reputation for being an offense-oriented head coach with a penchant for trick plays.
-His skill for creating special packages to utilize multi-dimensional players such as Hines Ward and Antwaan Randle El earned him the nickname "Inspector Gadget."
+Mularkey has a reputation for being an offense-oriented head coach with a penchant for trick plays.
+His skill for creating special packages to utilize multi-dimensional players such as Hines Ward and Antwaan Randle El earned Mularkey the nickname "Inspector Gadget."
+For the 2001 season, Mularkey was named the Assistant Coach of the Year by Pro Football Writers of America.

 Buffalo Bills

 In 2004, Mularkey left the Steelers and was hired by the Buffalo Bills to succeed Gregg Williams as the team's head coach.
-Mularkey started out his first campaign as Bills head coach with a record of 0–4.
-He rallied his team to a 9–7 record by the end of the season, however, sparked by a six-game winning streak during which the Bills scored more points than in any other similar stretch in franchise history.
+Despite starting the season with a record of 0–4, the Bills rallied to a 9–7 record by the end of the season which was sparked by a six-game winning streak during which they scored more points than in any other similar stretch in franchise history.
 However, a loss to the Pittsburgh Steelers in the regular-season finale kept the Bills out of the playoffs.
 Overall, they were seventh in the league in total offense.
-This would be the Bills’ last winning season until 2014.
+This would be the Bills' last winning season until 2014.

-Mularkey’s second season in Buffalo was far less successful.
-Dogged by a quarterback controversy between J. P. Losman and Kelly Holcomb and a series of defensive personnel problems, Mularkey led the team to a 5–11 finish and a sixth consecutive year out of the playoffs – the longest such active streak in the American Football Conference (AFC).
+Mularkey's second season in Buffalo was far less successful.
+Dogged by a quarterback controversy between J. P. Losman and Kelly Holcomb and a series of defensive personnel problems, Mularkey led the team to a 5–11 record and a sixth consecutive year out of the playoffs – the longest such active streak in the American Football Conference (AFC).
 Mularkey's offensive schemes continued to be touted by then-general manager Tom Donahoe, despite the lack of production, finishing 24th in total offense.

 On January 12, 2006, Mularkey resigned as head coach of the Bills, citing a disagreement in the direction of the organization, who had recently hired new management, including ex-coach Marv Levy.